Cyborg-Network/cyborg-parachain/INSTRUCTIONS.md

 Keep track of the IP/Port or Domain used to access the API endpoints.
 This will be used to register your k3s worker on chain.

+Note: Make sure to have at least one worker node per master node.

 ##### Step 2
 Repeat the above 2 more times to setup 3 workers in total